-The communications ECB will be cleared when no more CIBs remain.
+The communications ECB is cleared when no more CIBs remain.
 Care should be taken if multiple subtasks are examining these fields.
-Any CIBs not freed by the task will be unchained by the system when the task is terminated.
+Any CIBs not freed by the task are unchained by the system when the task is terminated.
 The area addressed by the pointer obtained by the EXTRACT macro instruction, the communications ECB, and all CIBs are in protected storage and may not be altered.